-More than 37,000 people voted to select the winning word from a shortlist of six compiled by Oxford University Press, publisher of the Oxford English Dictionary.
+Over 37,000 people participated in the voting to select the winning word from a shortlist of six words compiled by Oxford University Press, the publisher of the Oxford English Dictionary.

-This annual award is intended to reflect the mood and trends of the year.
-“Brain rot” is defined as “a deterioration of a person’s mental or intellectual abilities, especially as a result of excessive consumption of trivial or worthless material.”
+This annual award aims to reflect the mood and trends of the year.
+“Brain rot” is defined as “a decline in a person’s mental or intellectual abilities, particularly considered to be the result of excessive consumption of trivial or worthless material.”

-“Brain rot” is defined as a decline in a person’s mental or intellectual abilities.
-(Photo: Safes)
+"Brain rot" is defined as a decline in a person's mental or intellectual abilities.
+(Image: Safes)

-The Oxford University Press says the word “brain rot” first appeared in Henry David Thoreau’s 1854 book Walden.
-The term gained prominence in 2024 as a way to reflect concerns about the effects of consuming too much poor-quality online content, especially on social media.
+Oxford University Press says the word “brain rot” first appeared in Henry David Thoreau’s 1854 book Walden.
+The term came to prominence in 2024 as a way to reflect concerns about the effects of consuming too much poor-quality online content, especially on social media.

-The five words on the shortlist that didn’t win were: “demure” (which became popular after a summer social media trend, referring to discreet or responsible behavior); “dynamic pricing” (prices that change based on demand); “lore” (a collection of basic knowledge and information about someone or something); “romantasy” (a genre of fiction that combines romance and fantasy) and “slop” (poor quality online content generated by artificial intelligence).
+The five words on the shortlist that didn’t win included: “demure” (which became popular after a summer social media trend, referring to discreet or responsible behavior); “dynamic pricing” (prices that change based on demand); “lore” (a collection of basic knowledge and information about someone or something); “romantasy” (a novel genre that combines romance and fantasy) and “slop” (poor quality online content generated by artificial intelligence).

-Unlike Oxford, Cambridge Dictionary announced its word of the year for 2024 last month as "manifest" - a trend that encourages imagining achieving a goal in the hope that it will become a reality.
-The word has been searched for 130,000 times on the Cambridge Dictionary website.
+Unlike Oxford, the Cambridge Dictionary announced "manifest" as the word of the year for 2024 last month – a trend that encourages imagining achieving a goal with the hope that it will come true.
+The word has been searched 130,000 times on the Cambridge Dictionary website.

 Source: https://vtcnews.vn/thoi-nao-la-tu-noi-bat-nhat-nam-2024-ar910978.html